A Company of Authors

 - Additional Info:

-- The sessions will be recorded and video links will be shared following the event.
+- Click on "Get Tickets" below to register.
+The sessions will be recorded and video links will be shared following the event.

 For the 23rd consecutive year, a distinguished group of Stanford writers will make a brief presentation about their recently published books.
 The program will be presented in a hybrid format.